cronuspaas/cronusdocs/docs/cronusmaster/oneclick_command.rst

 **Why it is useful**

 * Deploy or rollback applications with one click or one API call
-* Save a job execution for repeated execution easily
+* Save a job for repeated execution later
-* Can auto adapt with evolving parameters, for example always deploy latest application package to target nodes
+* Enhance automation with adaptive smart template parameters, for example can deploy latest application package to target nodes as the application package gets uploaded

 **Sample oneclick launch**